cynkra/dm/README.md

 In the `airlines` table of `nycflights13` the column `carrier` is the primary key.

-Further Reading:The {dm} package offers several function for dealing with [primary keys](https://krlmlr.github.io/dm/articles/dm-class-and-basic-operations.html#pk).
+Further Reading: The {dm} package offers several function for dealing with [primary keys](https://krlmlr.github.io/dm/articles/dm-class-and-basic-operations.html#pk).

 ### 3) Foreign Keys